Introductory courses to HNCs, HNDs and Degrees

 Dunfermline, Glenrothes, Kirkcaldy, Levenmouth

-Working in social care is a career like no other!
-You will be joining thousands of front line heroes, who make a real difference every day to the lives of the most vulnerable people in society.
-Whether you want to work as a counsellor or a youth worker, a housing officer or a social worker, you will be using your knowledge and skills to help people change their lives for the better.
+Working in health and social care is a career like no other.
+You will be joining thousands of front line heroes, who make a difference every day to the lives of the most vulnerable people in society.
+Whether you want to work as a nurse, a counsellor or a youth worker, a housing officer or a social worker, you will be using your knowledge and skills to help people change their lives for the better.

-Our wide range of acclaimed social care courses, from introductory level certificates in health and social care, or nursing and care work, will provide you with the transferable skills and practical work experience you need to get started in your career.
-And for those already working within the care industry, our flexible work-based and part-time study options mean you can fit studying for an SVQ in Social Services and Healthcare around work and family commitments.
+Our wide range of health and social care courses, are available at introductory level certificates to HNCs, HNDs and degrees.
+These will provide you with the transferable skills and practical work experience you need to get started in your career.
+And for those already working within the care industry, our flexible work-based and part-time study options mean you can fit studying around work and family commitments.

-Fife College is, where appropriate, using the COVID-19 guidance from the Scottish Social Services Council (SSSC) to support students and to maintain the integrity of their award during these unprecedented times.
-For more information go to the SSSC website.
+Fife College is, where appropriate, using the COVID-19 guidance from the Scottish Social Services Council (SSSC).
+For more information go to the SSSC website:

 We offer courses in the following subjects: